 |Allow users to boot devices into recovery mode with unpaired devices

 When creating the device configuration profile for Shared iPads, keep in mind that:

-- Your Azure AD instance must be federated in Apple Business Manager for a user group policy assignment to succeed.
+- Your Microsoft Entra instance must be federated in Apple Business Manager for a user group policy assignment to succeed.

 - All device configuration profile settings are device applicable for Shared iPad temporary sessions.

-- User-assigned policies apply to a shared iPad when the user signs in using their federated Azure AD credentials.
-For more information about federating an Azure AD instance with Apple Business Manager, see the Apple Business Manager guide (opens Apple support website).
+- User-assigned policies apply to a shared iPad when the user signs in using their federated Microsoft Entra credentials.
+For more information about federating a Microsoft Entra instance with Apple Business Manager, see the Apple Business Manager guide (opens Apple support website).

 - Device-assigned policies apply to a shared iPad when you initiate a device-sync from the admin center, or when Intune notifies the device to check in with the Intune service.
 For more information about frequency of device check-ins, see Policy refresh intervals.